tc39/proposal-type-annotations/README.md

 > Note that in TypeScript, interfaces can define only "object literal" types.
 This is a constraint in TypeScript and not a constraint for JavaScript in this proposal.
-  Therefore the following syntax would be valid JavaScript syntax: `interface Point number`
+  Therefore the following syntax would be valid JavaScript syntax: `interface Point number`.
+We could also decide to make interfaces more limited and similar to TypeScript.

 ### Importing and exporting types